m4r35n357/VisualOptimizers/README.md

 ## "stats" script

-Runs either spiral or whale algorithms multiple times agains a target value.
+Runs spiral algorithm multiple times agains a target value.
 For each run, the output is green if the result is below the threshold, and red otherwise.

 Parameter | Meaning
 ----------|-----------
 1 | Number of runs
 2 | Threshold
-3+ | whale or spiral "std" command
+3+ | spiral "std" command

 Examples
 ```
-./stats 100 0.001 ./whale-dixon-price-std 3 0 6 100 100 0 -5 5
 ./stats 100 -117 ./spiral-st-std 3 0 3 30 100 1 0 -5 5
 ```
 For 8D or higher, one of the "CCC=" make options above is recommended.

 ## "Global" Optimization

-Whale and spiral are widely recognized as "global" optimizers.
-A common feature of these "meta-heuristic" methods is an _exploration_ phase followed by a _refinement_ phase (in practice the transition is a gradual process).
+A common feature of "global" methods is an _exploration_ phase followed by a _refinement_ phase (in practice the transition is a gradual process).
-Refinement is not the same as convergence, you get what you are given after a specified number of iterations!
+Refinement is not the same as convergence; you get what you are given after a specified number of iterations!
-Perhaps "settling" is a better description.
+Perhaps "settling" would be a better description.
-The refinement makes it harder to jump out of a stubborn local minimum.
+This refinement makes it harder to jump out of a stubborn local minimum.

 I have adapted the Nelder-Mead method to do a series of random runs, while keeping the best result. and accounting for total number of iterations and function evaluations.
 The randomness is not reduced by refinement so global minima are always accessible, even if not actually reached within the set limits.